-The book begins in the town of Culpepper, Maryland Colony, 1748.
+Passion’s Treasure begins in the town of Culpepper, Maryland Colony, 1748.
 We meet Treasure Barrett, one of 10 children born to Aniss and Buck Barrett.
-Treasure is an intelligent, precocious child, and the townspeople are encouraged to allow those qualities free rein.
-As the book begins, Treasure, age 9, learns about “sport”.
+Treasure is an intelligent, precocious child.
+The townspeople are encouraged to allow those qualities free rein.
+As the book begins, Treasure, age 9, learns about “sport.”

-Fast forward nearly 9 years.
 A sad pall has come over Culpepper.
 The town’s most prominent citizen, Squire Darcy Renville, has passed away.
-His estranged son, Sterling Renville, the hero of the book, arrives from England and demands that the villagers–who are all in hock to Squire Darcy in one way or another–pay back their debts or he will seize their property and make them all homeless.
+His estranged son, Sterling Renville, the book’s hero arrives from England and demands that the villagers–who are all in hock to Squire Darcy in one way or another–pay back their debts.
+Otherwise, he will seize their property and make them all homeless.
 He will then return to his home in England.

 Treasure comes up with a plan to get under Sterling’s skin and make his time in Culpepper miserable.
 The plan succeeds quite well.
-There is an unplanned side effect; he becomes interested in her, and she in him.
+There is an unplanned side effect: he becomes interested in her, and she in him.

-On the trip and during their time in England, Treasure and Sterling’s relationship takes on its primary form: when they are making love, they are connected; when they’re not, there is a canyon between them, emotionally, mentally, and physically.
+On the trip and during their time in England, Treasure and Sterling’s relationship takes on its primary form.
+When they are making love, they are connected; when they’re not, there is a canyon between them, emotionally, mentally, and physically.

 There is also a “B” storyline involving members of Sterling’s family, his best friend, and a business deal he is involved in which reaches the highest levels of the British government.

 I didn’t like Sterling overall, but it’s more complicated than it sounds.

-In the last 3rd of “Passion’s Treasure/Just Say Yes”, Ms. Krahn informs readers of why Sterling acts the way he does.
+In the last third of Passion’s Treasure (aka Just Say Yes), Ms. Krahn informs readers why Sterling acts the way he does.
 Without giving too much away, it has to do with his relationship with his father, the pressures of his life, and his personal value system.

 Multiple love scenes in the book, but none reach any particular level of heat or romanticism.